 A video tour is a full motion video of a location.
-Unlike the virtual tour’s static wrap-around feel, a video tour is a linear walk-through of a location.
+Unlike the virtual tour’s static wrap-around feel, a video tour is a linear walk-through of a location such as an office.

 Whilst this is still used to establish a scene, it is a little more focussed than an extreme long shot.
 You could feature a subject in the frame, but there will be a lot of space around them.
 In this instance, instead of showing an aerial view of the entire city, you would focus on the building where the person lives.

 The lens is the part that delivers the light to the sensor.
 The lens can have different apertures and focal lengths.
 These influence how the final image will look.

 Montage is a technique of film editing that combines a series of short shots or clips into one sequence, often set to music.

 This one is fairly simple and involves framing your subject from the waist upwards.
 You can use this for a variety of reasons including showing a conversation between two people.
 This type of shot provides enough context for the audience to understand the subject.

 A generalised use class aspect that specifies the level of motion you anticipate in a scene of interest.

 Neutral density filter is a piece of glass that fits over the front end of a lens to reduce the amount of light entering the camera.